miroapp/api-clients/README.md

 - This repo also contains `postman` workspace that uses `spec.json` created with `update-spec.ts` to generate the postman collection.

-To run this locally, go to the root directory (api-clients), and run :
+If you have updated any yaml files, generate a new `spec.json` by running :

 `yarn update-spec`

-`yarn build`
+To generate the collection locally from `spec.json`, go to the root directory (api-clients), and run :

 `yarn postman:publish`

 The generated collection is available at `generated/postman-collection.json` for reference.